Spirits of Death

-Spirits of Death (Un bianco vestito per Marialé/ translation: A White Dress for Mariale) is a 1972 Italian film directed by Romano Scavolini and starring Ida Galli, Ivan Rassimov and Luigi Pistilli.
-The film was also released as Exorcisme Tragique (Tragic Exorcism).
+Spirits of Death (Un bianco vestito per Marialé) is a 1972 Italian film directed by Romano Scavolini and starring Ida Galli, Ivan Rassimov and Luigi Pistilli.
+The film was also released as Exorcisme Tragique ('Tragic Exorcism').

 Plot

-As a child, Mariale witnesses the murder of her mother at her father's hands.
-She later becomes a recluse, living by herself in a dark, gloomy castle.
+As a child, Mariale witnesses her father shooting dead her mother and her mother's lover before her father kills himself.
+She later becomes a recluse, isolated with her husband and their servant in a dark, gloomy castle.
 Mariale decides to invite some friends over for the weekend and stages a decadent orgiastic party.
-Then a series of grisly murders begin to occur.
+Then a series of grisly murders occur.